Cassowary Coast Region: Libraries

 The Cassowary Coast Regional Council operate public libraries in Cardwell, Tully (Dorothy Jones Library), Innisfail and Wongaling Beach.

-Population
+Demographics

 The total population recorded at each census before the foundation of the Cassowary Coast Region combines the population of its component entities prior to their amalgamation in 2008.
 Its population was officially recorded for the first time in the 2011 Census.